 Hypothermia is a medical emergency.
 It happens when your body loses heat more quickly than it produces it.
 Your body temperature drops significantly—and it can happen fast.

 About 40 percent of patients with hypothermia develop a fever when their body temperature rises again.7

 Drinking alcohol can cause a hangover, which may induce hypothermia.
 This is because alcohol causes vasodilation—flushing and a warm sensation.
 Alcohol also increases radiation and heat loss.

 Vasodilation can make you feel warm because the blood is flowing through the skin where your temperature receptors are.
-But, having excessive blood flow through the skin actually causes you to lose body heat, and your core body temperature (the measurement of body temperature inside the body) may actually fall.
+But, having excessive blood flow through the skin causes you to lose body heat, and your core body temperature (the measurement of body temperature inside the body) may fall.

 The most common hangover symptom is dehydration.
 Alcohol makes you sweat more, urinate more, and may even make you vomit.
 All of these factors can cause dehydration.

 In turn, dehydration can bring on a fever.
 When your body does not have enough fluids, it is difficult to regulate temperature.20

 There are several steps you can take to prevent a hangover fever:

 A standard drink equals 14 grams of pure alcohol:2

 Unfortunately, there is no cure for a hangover.10 However, there are a few ways you can treat a hangover-induced fever.1